AsclepiusInformatica/breaking-news/1-Malvertising/Breaking-News-1_Malvertising.md

 Ad-tech is not a sustainable business model.
 Let's hope news sites are planning for a post-ad-tech world.

 <blockquote>
- The Web is turning into a clickbait jungle.
+<p>The Web is turning into a clickbait jungle.
 Established publishers are trashing their websites with low-quality content recommendations.
-Smartphone manufacturers and software publishers, worried about worsening browsing experience, are uniting to fight online ads.
+Smartphone manufacturers and software publishers, worried about worsening browsing experience, are uniting to fight online ads.</p>

-Ad dollars are being stolen.
+<p>Ad dollars are being stolen.
 Ad efficiency is declining.
 Traffic laundering is thriving.
-Bad guys have become experts at gaming ad tech metrics and monetizing fake or unwilling visitors.
+Bad guys have become experts at gaming ad tech metrics and monetizing fake or unwilling visitors.</p>

-Unless ad tech starts to pay attention to the consumer, its days are numbered.
+<p>Unless ad tech starts to pay attention to the consumer, its days are numbered.</p>

 <cite>&mdash;<em>Kalkis Research</em> <a href="https://kalkis-research.com/clickbait-and-traffic-laundering-how-ad-tech-is-destroying-the-web">"Clickbait And Traffic Laundering: How Ad Tech Is Destroying The Web"</a></cite>
 </blockquote>